About

 My name is Jason Adamson.
 I live and work in Japan.

-I’m a tour guide and tour curator with saketours.com, and I’ve spent years studying Japanese sake, food culture, and regional travel.
-I hold a Master’s degree in Gastronomic Tourism from Le Cordon Bleu, but my education has mostly come from trains, kitchens, bars, mountains, and long conversations.
+I’m a photographer, tour guide and curator with saketours.com, and I’ve spent years studying Japanese sake, food culture, and regional travel.
+I hold a Master’s degree in Gastronomic Tourism from Le Cordon Bleu as well as a few other degrees, but my education has mostly come from trains, kitchens, bars, mountains, and conversations with people along the way.

 Photography is how I pay attention.
-Writing is how I make sense of it afterward.
+Writing is how I make sense of the world.

 This journal isn’t meant to be authoritative or exhaustive.
 It’s personal.
 Observational.
 Sometimes reflective.
 Sometimes practical.
 Often unfinished in the way real experiences are.